 Allows an upgrade to a running Hazelcast IMDG cluster without service disruption, data loss, or interruption to execution.
 Hazelcast IMDG members and clients can be upgraded in a running cluster without interrupting operations.

-Certified native images enable IMDG Enterprise and Enterprise HD to run in the leading enterprise cloud container environments including Pivotal Cloud Foundry and Red Hat OpenShift Container Platform.
+Certified native images enable IMDG Enterprise and Enterprise HD to run in leading enterprise cloud container environments including Pivotal Cloud Foundry and Red Hat OpenShift Container Platform.

 Hazelcast IMDG enables caching when connected to a persistent data store such as a relational database.
 The most common access patterns are read-through, write-through, and write-behind.